benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 ### Why

-It is a bit perplexing that 99.6% of the 64,547 incidents of prositution lead to arrest where criminal sexual assault has an arrest rate of 17%.
-To investigate further, below is a few maps that could potentially point to causation or correlation to low arrest ratios.

-{% include posts/chicago/ca.html %}

-There is some immediate correlations that stand out.
-Unsurprisingly, the areas with the highest income are areas where the arrest rate is the lowest for criminal sexual assault.
-Areas where sexual assault is more common per person the arrest ratio is also later.
-One theory that explains this could be that since the crime is more widespread it has become more of the norm rather than an egregrious crime and thus is not taken as seriously.

 Besides socio-economic and race factors, there are a number of other theories as to why so few assaults lead to arrest.

 #### He-Said She-Said